benediktschmitt/py-ts3/docs/source/index.rst

 What is PyTS3?
 --------------

-It's a small package that contains a *thread-safe* Python 3.2+ API for:
+It's a small package that contains a Python 3.2+ API for:

    * TS3 query connections
    * TS3 query events